Khalidsid/Bigdata_assignment_1/README.md

-# Data Aggregation using relational database concepts of Pandas Library and Visualisation
+# Data Aggregation and Visualisation using relational database concepts of Pandas Library and NetworkX

 There are four tables
 1. Users.csv contains data about the users of a social net